medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 > four-level structure including the OR level above the group array (§1–§3), the evaluation model
 > (§6), and the translation obligations that preserve it on real engines (§7) are all implemented
 > and shipped together in `cctb`, the CQL translator.
 The exceptions: **`anchorOccurrence: "any"`
-> (§6) is specified but not yet implemented**, and **chained anchors (§6, "Chaining") are
+> (§6) is specified but not yet implemented**, and **the §7 null-guard is not applied along the
-> implemented but not yet conformant** — `cctb` does not apply a chained anchor group's own window
+> chaining path**, so a chained anchor whose own anchor fails to resolve can still supply a date
-> when gathering its candidates.
+> downstream.
 Both are called out explicitly wherever they are discussed.
 > Everything else should be read as "this is what `cctb` does today." `version: "3"` has not been
 > published or adopted anywhere yet, so there was no reason to stage it behind an intermediate,
 > never-released version — the whole extension ships as one breaking change from today's adopted